rbenrax/upyOS/README.md

       decr a
       if $a > 4 goto cont2
       echo $a

+upyOS remote development:
+- Start in remote mcu telnet service (utelnet start)
+- Start in remote mcu ftpserver service (uftpd start)
+- Install in local machine curlftpfs package
+- In local machine mount remote directory with "curlftpfs user@<mcuip> <local path>"
+- With Tonny you can develop in <local path>
+- Access with telnet to the mcu console ip to run commands and programs

 TODO List:
 - Add diff, tar, uname, read and other usefull commands.